 This is where managed services providers come in.
 Managed services help businesses of all kinds to complete their digitization under the supervision and guidance of trained technical professionals that can ensure the new technologies and systems of operation are being implemented as effectively and efficiently as possible.

 Here at CPQi, we offer success-driven managed services to help with every aspect of digital transformation, from cloud migration and DevOps to working with artificial intelligence and developing omnichannel communication.

-CPQi is staffed with experts in the field of technology who are additionally trained and certified in the world of finance as well.
+CPQi’s team are trained in both technology and banking.
 For asset managers, this means that our teams understand how to employ new technologies for a firm that also meet all financial regulations, legalities, and requirements.

 CPQi has all the tools necessary to ensure a firm experiences reliable and successful implementations and developments.
 Plus, CPQi has the expertise and resources to create customized solutions that meet each individual client’s specific needs.